OpenFinArena/OpenFinArena/FinDocResearch_README.md

 | 🇮🇩 ID | 10 | 20 | 599 | 204 | 383 | PT Harum Energy Tbk, PT Bumi Serpong Damai Tbk |

 The whole FinDocResearch dataset for evaluation can be downloaded via the [🤗link](https://huggingface.co/datasets/OpenFinArena/FinDocResearch/blob/main/dataset.csv).

-## Contact

-The OpenFinArena team is open to collaboration across development, application, and partnership.
-Whether you have inquiries, technical questions, or are interested in contributing to the evolution of this platform, please join the [OpenFinArena Google Group](https://groups.google.com/g/openfinarena?pli=1) or drop us an email at OpenFinArena@gmail.com.